OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2015.md

 ---

 ## Political Power Structures

 - The **USA** and its allies attempt to destabilize **Europe**, particularly Germany
 - **ISIS** is a creation of the USA
 - ISIS operatives have been inserted among **refugees**
 - **Propaganda** is a central tool of the Powers That Be (PTB)
+- The conflict between Russia and the US involves a war of perception and truth.

 ---

 ## Environmental & Industrial Events